Narrative Profanity Filter

 - She also quotes Pa a few times as saying "blanked" in phrases where the most logical assumption is that he actually said "damned", but there is no disclaimer explaining that Pa actually used a different word.
 She simply quotes him as if "blanked" was actually the word he used.
 Can be confusing for some young children who don't realize that "blanked" wasn't what he actually said and aren't sure what it means to blank something.

-- Mortal Instruments uses this.
-Examples include, in the first book, City of Bone, Alec said something that sounded like 'ducking glass mole' and in the second, City of Ashes, has Jace suggested that the whole cast of Gilligan's Island could do something anatomically possible to themselves.
-These would be quotes if this Troper had the books for reference.
+- The Mortal Instruments uses this.
+Examples include, in City of Bone, Alec said something that sounded like 'ducking glass mole' and in City of Ashes, has Jace suggested that the whole cast of Gilligan's Island could do something anatomically possible to themselves.

 - In Smoke and Mirrors by Tanya Huff, the headsets are staticky.
 Most of the fuzzy words are recognisable swears.
 There are also some other forms used, including the POV character being unable to translate a co-worker's speech properly because he didn't know many French swearwords.